CorndelWithSoftwire/DevOps-Course-Starter/README.md

 # Docker Container :  To do list
-Python code interacts with MongoDB to give a unique front end interacting with Mongo systems
+Python code interacts with MongoDB to give a unique front end interacting with Mongo systems.

-OAUTH Security implemented
+OAUTH Security implemented.

 This application currently does not allow anonymous login.
 A valid github ID and password are required.